redhat-openstack/website/source/uncategorized/lbaas.html.md

     rhel-01
     rhel-02

-As expected, 'rhel-03' does not received any traffic from the load balancer.
+As expected, 'rhel-03' does not receive any traffic from the load balancer.
 Although this virtual machine is down, it is still a member of the pool and therefore is still being health checked every 5 seconds.
 If the virtual machine is restarted, health checks of this member will once again be successful when httpd is responsive.
-Tthe member should then be marked active and once again be eligible to received HTTP requests via the load-balancer.
+The member should then be marked active and again be eligible to receive HTTP requests via the load-balancer.

     # nova start rhel-03
     # nova list